 Timeline: usually 1-14 days

-In order to keep the costs as low as possible, we generally recommend the directors finalise the company’s affairs before starting the members voluntary liquidation process.
+To keep the costs as low as possible, we generally recommend the directors finalise the company’s affairs before starting the members voluntary liquidation process.
 This will generally include:

 *These should only be in draft at this stage, as the final accounts and corporation tax return must be up to the date of liquidation.